NinNin-Bigfoot/book/src/hello/hello.md

 # Hello Zero Knowledge

+ NinNin is a Book Lab for ZK.

 Writen by [supamongkon.r@gmail.com](https://github.com/supamongkonR)
 This book aim to bring everyone who interest in ZK technology and need to start with easy step to understand untill you can mastering ZK

 ## Why we need to learn this ?

-- cuase zero-knowlage will be come important in the future
+- If you're blockchain interest or developers, zk will become important thing sice the day of this book is publish.

+## Book Structure
+Begining 🥚 <br>
+Knowing 🐣 <br>
+Doing 🐥 <br>
+Experizing 🦦 <br>

 ## Security Risk